 A vegan diet is not synonymous with health.
 Nor is the vegan movement only about food and eating healthy.
 But with a little effort, keeping animals off your plate can help you reach your fittest self.

 To know how to improve your health though, you need to first know your starting point.
 Through this blog, I want to help you understand your current health status and heal your body.
 I also encourage you to take 30 day vegan challenge and see the results yourself.

-As a vegan it should be your moral obligation to be in the healthiest shape you can so that the world look at you as the fittest role model.
+As a vegan, it should be your moral obligation to be in the healthiest shape you can so that the world looks at you as the fittest role model.

 2) Irregular menstrual cycle: Fluctuating female sex hormone levels and elevated men sex hormones in women is often associated with irregular menstrual cycles.
 Besides this, irregular cycles could also be a sign of PCOS, a metabolic condition, or poor nutritional habits.
 If your cycles are more than 28- 35 days apart, it is best to visit a gynaecologist and rule out PCOS/ PCOD.
 Working with a plant-based sports nutritionist such as Roshni Sanghvi can help you reverse symptoms of PCOS without the need for medication.